 - Once the driver picks up the freight, shippers can track the vehicle location via build-in GPS, receive real-time updates and alerts on the delivery progress

 - After the driver delivers the cargo, the platform notifies the shipper about successful delivery and automatically sends an invoice for payment

-To earn money, shipping on-demand app charges a software service fee based on the delivery's total.
+To earn money, shipping an on-demand app charges a software service fee based on the delivery’s total.

 To learn more about logistics on-demand mobile app features, let’s take a closer look at the Cargomatic Driver app.

-Cargomatic is targeted to company-owned truck drivers who want to accept additional shipments during delivery routes.
-The Cargomatic Driver app's essential features are:
+Cargomatic is targeted at company-owned truck drivers who want to accept additional shipments during delivery routes.
+The Cargomatic Driver app’s essential features are: